-FSANZ considered the evidence for the effect of MFGM-WPC in infant formula products on improved neural development and cognitive function in four human and five animal studies.
-Due to the limitations in the available data FSANZ concludes that MFGM-WPC supplemented infant formula may improve neural development and cognitive function in infants, but additional evidence would be required to make a definitive conclusion.
+FSANZ considered the evidence for the effect of MFGM-WPC in infant formula products on improved neural development and cognitive function.
+Due to the limitations in the available evidence, FSANZ was not satisfied that the evidence demonstrated improvement in neural development and cognitive function in infants.
+The assessment concluded that additional evidence would be required to make a definitive conclusion.

 FSANZ also considered evidence for the effect of MFGM-WPC in infant formula products on improved development of the infant gut microbiota, anti-pathogenic effects, and immunomodulation effects for a formula-fed infant.
-FSANZ is satisfied that there is evidence the addition of MFGM-WPC to infant formula products could support the development of a gut microbiome that more closely resembles that of breastfed infants.
+FSANZ is satisfied that there is evidence the addition of MFGM-WPC to infant formula products may support the development of a gut microbiome that more closely resembles that of breastfed infants.